paranext/usfm-tools/README.md

   - `row` -> `table:row` in USJ
   - `cell` -> `table:cell` in USJ
   - `colspan` on `cell` gets put in the marker name in USFM
+- `optbreak` is pretty exceptional or at least will be until otherwise

 TODO: adjust README based on new changes
 - Skip the definition if all `ref`s pointing to it are pointing to it via `usfm:alt` attribute instead of `name` (`FigureTwo`)